arfath11/Robot-Controller/README.md

 - Robot placement not tried
 - UI-3D sync has minor delay due to thread context switching.
 - Loading saved annotation has delay.
-- storing annotation data points in very somply float x, y, z values
+- Storing annotation data points in very somply float x, y, z values
-- I did not use other 3D libraries like filament, rajawali etc. This would have made work easy and fast
+- Did not use other 3D libraries like filament, rajawali etc. This would have made work easy and fast
-- where to place OpenGL specific classes and models in my architecture
+- Where to place OpenGL specific classes and models in my architecture

 ---